OpenFabrics/sunfish_docs/Sunfish Doc.md

 Clients identify the fabric resources by the URIs given them by the Sunfish core’s Redfish service.
 When clients need to exchange information about fabric resources, they use the Sunfish core’s URIs to unambiguously refer to specific objects.

-Below an example Sunfish URI:
+Below is an example Sunfish URI:
 ```
 /redfish/v1/Systems/1
 ```